NMagpie/CS_FAF-191/README.md

-# CS_FAF-191
-## This laboratory work for Cryptography and Security subject.
+# Security Benchmarking Tool for Windows Registry

 ## Made by:
-* Sorochin Nichita, FAF-191
+* Sorochin Nichita
-* Plotnicov Polina, FAF-193
+* Plotnicov Polina

 > ## Do not use it on your main Device / OS / Whatever...
-For educational purposes only!
+For educational and demonstrational purposes only!

 ## Developed using:
 * Java version     `11`